lukeemhigh/scripts/bash/update-eks-nodegroups/README.md

 - -p|--profile) The aws-cli profile you want to use
 - -c|--cluser) The eks cluster you want to perform the upgrade in.
+- -j|--jobs) The number of concurrent jobs to run.
+- -v|--verbose) Activates some very minor debug info logging.

 If the aforementioned arguments are not provided, the script will check for an existing aws-cli configuration in `${HOME}/.aws/config` and provide a TUI selection menu if more than one configuration is found.